Majid Al Futtaim Group: Hypermarkets and supermarkets

 The company introduced the world's first sail-through supermarket "Bites and More by the Shore", in December 2018.
 The supermarket operates off the coast of Dubai in order to cater to customers on yachts, boats and jet skis.
 In January 2019, Majid Al Futtaim Retail signs a contract with Nshama, a UAE-based developer of master-planned communities, to open a new 8,000 sq ft Carrefour Hypermarket in Town Square Dubai.

-In January 2019, speaking at the annual World Economic Forum in Davos, Alain Bejjani (CEO) announced the group’s intention to introduce a Saudi-only workforce in the Carrefour supermarkets across the country.
+In January 2019, speaking at the annual World Economic Forum in Davos, Alain Bejjani (CEO) announced the group's intention to introduce a Saudi-only workforce in the Carrefour supermarkets across the country.
 The same year, MAF launched its Retail Business School, which focuses on programmes for employees running its Carrefour operations.
 Majid al Futtaim currently operates 90 hypermarkets and 120 supermarkets in 15 countries.

-In the first half of 2018, Majid Al Futtaim Retail launched its largest regional distribution center in Dubai’s National Industries Park.
-At an investment of over US$80m, the facility can handle up to 100,000 orders per day.
+In the first half of 2018, Majid Al Futtaim Retail launched its largest regional distribution center in Dubai's National Industries Park.

-In 2018, Carrefour is a top 10 popular brand in the UAE according to YouGov.

 The company has invested heavily in data analysis and digital capabilities as well as relevant companies and start-ups that serve multiples channels.
 In December 2017, it launched a School of Analytics and Technology, along with A², its Advanced Analytics Centre of Excellence.
-The same year, its company signed a Memorandum of Understanding (MoU) with Smart Dubai to help improve the emirate’s data analytics capabilities.
+The same year, its company signed a Memorandum of Understanding (MoU) with Smart Dubai to help improve the emirate's data analytics capabilities.

+In 2025, it rebranded from Carrefour to HyperMax in Jordan and Oman.

 Fashion

+MAF Fashion was created in 2005 to handle the newly acquired fashion brand Mexx franchise.
+In 2006, Liz Claiborne Inc., Mexx's parent company agreed to extend the franchise to include Lucky Brand Jeans, Liz Claiborne and Monet & Co.
+In February 2013 MAF Fashion signed a franchise agreement with Halston Heritage.
+Also in 2013, MAF Fashion created a joint venture with Abercrombie & Fitch that brought Hollister stores to the region.
+Abercrombie & Fitch's eponymous brand followed in December 2014, opening its first Middle East stores in Kuwait, the region's flagship store opened in Dubai in December 2015 in the MAF-owned Mall of the Emirates.
+In February 2015 MAF Fashion signed a deal with Lululemon Athletica for a franchise in five countries, the first store opened in 2015.

-In 2017, Majid Al Futtaim moved into the Home furnishing market with a franchise deal with homeware brand Maisons du Monde.
+In April 2017, Majid Al Futtaim Fashion moved into the home furnishing market with a five-year franchise deal with Crate & Barrel, the first store opened in Qatar and expansion into other GCC countries followed, while the first CB2 concept store opened in 2022.
+A deal with homeware brand Maisons du Monde was signed in June 2017.